danielsbrown3/danielsbrown3.github.io/_posts/2025-04-10-are-personal-websites-useful.md

 4. Hopefully help others
     * This site will most likely be riddled with mistakes and terrible errors (I'm sure I've already butchered most of the grammar on this page), but if people can see my errors and not reproduce them, that is a big plus.

-> "Your personal website is your digital home on the internet."

 The key is connecting.